 End: Bardsey Island

-Attractions: Bodnant Gardens, National Slate Museum
+Attractions: Bodnant Gardens, National Slate Museum (closed for redevelopment until 2026)

 St Winefride's Chapel and Holy Well, and Dolbadarn Castle